Bowes Museum: Financial activities

 The museum is a registered charity.
 During the financial year of 2023–2024, it raised approx. £4.3 million and had expenditure of approx. £3.3 million.
 The museum is also active in retail sales and restaurant facilities.

-In April 2025, the 75-year old Friends of Bowes Museum announced that it would cease operations, citing falling membership numbers, reduced income, and a lack of volunteers.
+In April 2025, the 75-year old Friends of Bowes Museum announced that their organisation would cease operations, citing falling membership numbers, reduced income, and a lack of volunteers.